Snapchat/KeyDB-docs/docs/cluster-tutorial.md

-However when the cluster is created (or at a later time) we add a replica node to every master, so that the final cluster is composed of A, B, C that are masters nodes, and A1, B1, C1 that are replica nodes, the system is able to continue if node B fails.
+However when the cluster is created (or at a later time) we add a replica node to every master, so that the final cluster is composed of A, B, C that are master nodes, and A1, B1, C1 that are replica nodes.
+This way, the system is able to continue if node B fails.

 Node B1 replicates B, and B fails, the cluster will promote node B1 as the new master and will continue to operate correctly.

-However note that if nodes B and B1 fail at the same time KeyDB Cluster is not able to continue to operate.
+However, note that if nodes B and B1 fail at the same time, KeyDB Cluster is not able to continue to operate.

 KeyDB Cluster consistency guarantees